andycroll/andycroll.com/_posts/2013/2013-05-20-tumblr-founder-shares-and-dilution.markdown

 [Tumblr Raises $85m](http://betabeat.com/2011/09/tumblr-raises-an-85-million-series-e/)

-The shear size of Tumblr means it's on it's way to either IPO or seek acquisition in short order, particularly as it is [still not generating any real revenue](http://www.daniellemorrill.com/2013/05/the-3b-exit-tumblr-could-have-had/).
+The size of Tumblr means it's on it's way to either IPO or seek acquisition in short order, particularly as it is [still not generating any real revenue](http://www.daniellemorrill.com/2013/05/the-3b-exit-tumblr-could-have-had/).

 2,600,000 × 85/800 = 276,250 new shares issued